rioredwards/code-quest/README.md

 [![Code Quest Banner](/src/assets/banner.png)](https://code-quest-app.netlify.app/)

 Level-Up your code with **Code Quest**!
-This fun online tool generates pseudo-random coding challenges, giving you the opportunity to learn practical coding skills in a fun and engaging way.
+This immersive web app generates pseudo-random coding challenges, giving you the opportunity to learn practical coding skills in a fun and engaging way.

 ---